 Chronic stress may cause hormonal imbalance, lowered egg and sperm health, as well as create a lack of libido.
-Herbs that support healthy stress response, nourish the nervous system and support endocrine function are important.
+Herbs that support a healthy stress response, nourish the nervous system and support endocrine function are good choices.

 - Ashwagandha root (Withania somnifera)

-Both a nervine and adaptogen.
-Works to re-regulate thyroid and adrenal gland function.
-Supports overall endocrine system function for improved stress response and hormonal balance.
+Both a nervine and adaptogen, Ashwagandha, works to re-regulate thyroid and adrenal gland function, as well as, supports overall endocrine system function for improved stress response and hormonal balance.
+Learn more here…

 Bee pollen has been reported to have great results in boosting immunity and fertility.
-Bee propolis has been found to support healthy immune, inflammation and stress response in the body.
+Bee propolis has been found to support healthy immune function, inflammation and stress response in the body.
 Learn more here…

 Chamomile flowers (Matricaria recutita)

-This herb is a nervine and mild sedative it may help to reduce stress, relax the nervous system and induce a restful state in the body.
+This herb is a nervine and mild sedative which may help to reduce stress, relax the nervous system and induce a restful state in the body.

-Strengthens the immune system.
-Great for people under severe stress.
+Also known as Siberian Ginseng, Eluthero root/bark strengthens the immune system and is great for people under severe stress.
 This herb helps people to feel better, perform better and recover from immune suppression more quickly.

-Fo-ti, also known as Ho Shou Wu or He Shou Wu, root (Polygonum multiflorum)
+Fo-ti, also known as Ho Shou Wu, root (Polygonum multiflorum)

-According to TCM helps to restore jing (life essence).
-Supports both thyroid and adrenal function, both are extremely important and sensitive to stress.
+According to TCM, Fo-ti root helps to restore jing (life essence).
+It has also been found to be supportive of both thyroid and adrenal function, which are highly sensitive to stress and are extremely important to fertility health.
 The vine and leaf are sometimes used to aid stress, nervous tension and insomnia.
 Learn more here…

 Lemon Balm leaf (Melissa officinalis)

-Excellent nervous system support.
-Supports healthy stress response, lessens depression and anxiety.
+Lemon Balm provides excellent nervous system support.
+It supports a healthy stress response, lessens depression and anxiety.
 Good emotional health, and stress response is important prior to conception.
-Not for use for people with hypothyroidism.
+This herb is not intended for use in people dealing with hypothyroidism.

 Maca root (Lepidium meyenii)

-Maca is a nourishing food for the endocrine system, aiding both the pituitary, adrenal, and thyroid glands (all involved in hormonal balance.)
-Supportive of both immune and stress response on the body.
+Maca is a nourishing food for the endocrine system, aiding the pituitary, adrenal, and thyroid glands (all involved in hormonal balance.)
+It is also supportive of both immune and stress responses in the body.
 Learn more here…

 Motherwort aerial parts (Leonurus cardiaca)

-Famous herbalist Nicholas Culpepper 1616-1654 said, “There is no better herb to drive away melancholy vapours from the heart, to strengthen it and make the mind cheerful.”
-Supports heart health, reduces anxiety.
+Famous herbalist Nicholas Culpepper (1616-1654) said, “There is no better herb to drive away melancholy vapours from the heart, to strengthen it and make the mind cheerful.”
+Motherwort supports heart health and aids in the reduction of anxiety.
 Learn more here…

 Shatavari root (Asparagus racemosus)

 Not only does this herb support healthy fertility, it is an immune system and nutritive tonic.
-Supports overall immune system function.
+Shatavari also supports overall immune system function.
 Learn more here…

 There are many ways that a person can combat stress in an effort to increase their fertility.
 Stress is a powerful component in a person’s life, and can quickly run the body down.
-While some stress is completely natural and expected, to much stress will cause the body to go into survival mode so that your system can remain to function.
-Part of this survival mode is making sure you do not become pregnant, so if that is your ultimate goal, you will need to find some way to get rid of the stress safely and naturally.
+While some stress is completely natural and expected, too much stress will cause the body to go into survival mode so that your system can continue to function.
+Part of this survival mode is making sure you do not become pregnant.
+If pregnancy is your ultimate goal, you will need to find some way to get rid of the stress safely and naturally.

 6. Use EFT to help you.
 Trying to conceive can be tiring both physically and mentally.
 It affects your spirit, mind and body.
-So I would like to introduce you to a helpful and easy technique based on ancient Chinese medicine.
+I would like to introduce you to a helpful and easy technique based on ancient Chinese medicine.
 In theory, it is very similar to acupuncture.
-The theory behind this technique is that when a person’s emotions are tightly wound up, it affects there physiological condition.
-Therefore by relieving the stress and freeing up the emotions of a person, a change is brought about in the physiological condition of a person hopefully helping her to conceive.
+The theory behind this technique is that when a person’s emotions are tightly wound up, it affects their physiological condition.
+Therefore, by relieving the stress and freeing up the emotions, a change is brought about in the physiological condition of a person, hopefully, helping her/him to improve their reproductive health and go on to conceive.

 This technique is wonderful because it addresses both fertility and stress reduction at the same time.
 EFT is also a highly effective technique at removing psychological blocks to conception.
 Past traumas, memories, beliefs about pregnancy, birth and parenthood, can all affect how you truly feel about having a baby.
 You may feel ready to be a parent, but are there any hidden blocks that are stopping you from conceiving?
-EFT helps you identify and resolve these blocks, and move you towards having your baby.
+EFT can help you to identify these blocks and provides the tools to help you move towards resolving these blocks in order to help you achieve your goal of having a baby.